The-Marcy-Lab-School/se-unit-x-js/lesson-3-hash-maps/README.md

-# Unit 11 - Lesson 3: Arrays and Hash Maps
+# Arrays and Hash Maps

 ### Essential Questions
 * How is array data stored in memory?